invoke-ai/InvokeAI/docs/features/OUTPAINTING.md

 you'll get a slightly different result.
 You can run it repeatedly until you get an image you like.
 Unfortunately `!fix` does not currently respect the `-n` (`--iterations`) argument.

+3. Your results will be _much_ better if you use the `inpaint-1.5` model released by runwayML and installed by default by `scripts/preload_models.py`.
+This model was trained specifically to harmoniously fill in image gaps.
+The standard model will work as well, but you may notice color discontinuities at the border.

+4. When using the `inpaint-1.5` model, you may notice subtle changes to the area within the original image.
+This is because the model performs an encoding/decoding on the image as a whole.
+This does not occur with the standard model.

 ## Outpaint